Byron-Farrell/cpp-algorithms/Queue/README.md

 A queue is a data structure that inserts elements into the end of the queue and when an item is removed it is taken from the beginning of the array.
 This is also referred to zs first in first out (FIFO).

-### Explanation
+## Explanation

-Inserting a element into a empty queue will insert it into the first element.
+Inserting an element into an empty queue will insert it into the first element.

 add `100` to queue: `[ 100 ]`
 add '200` to queue: `[ 100, 200 ]`